Bi-Lipschitz extensions and outlier embeddings into trees: Definitions and results

-Observe that {\em every} embedding in the support of $\cD$ is expanding,\footnote{Embeddings can also be defined without the expansion requirement, but we will stick to expanding embeddings in this paper.} but pairwise distortion is bounded in expectation over the randomness in $\cD$.
+Observe that {\em every} embedding in the support of $\cD$ has contraction at most $c_{contr}$, but pairwise expansion (and thus distortion) is bounded in expectation over the randomness in $\cD$.
 If the support of $\cD$ contains a single embedding, it is a {\em deterministic} embedding.
+Further, an embedding is {\em expanding} or {\em non-contracting} if it has contraction $1$.